John Patrick (dramatist): Biography

 He was born John Patrick Goggin in Louisville, Kentucky.
 His parents soon abandoned him, and he spent a delinquent youth in foster homes and boarding schools.
 At age 19, he secured a job as an announcer at KPO Radio in San Francisco, California, marrying Mildred Legaye in 1925.
 He wrote over 1,000 scripts for the Cecil and Sally radio program (originally titled The Funniest Things), broadcast between 1928 and 1933.
 The show's sole actors were Patrick and Helen Troy.
 In 1937, Patrick wrote adaptations for NBC's Streamlined Shakespeare series, guest-starring Helen Hayes.

 Produced on a tight budget, his first play, Hell Freezes Over, directed by Joshua Logan, had a brief run on Broadway in 1935.
 However, the credit opened the door for him as a Hollywood scriptwriter.

-His unpublish play Glory Lane, was premiered in January 1935, at the Golden Bough Playhouse in Carmel-by-the-Sea, California by Ralph Bell.
+His unpublished play Glory Lane, was premiered in January 1935, at the Golden Bough Playhouse in Carmel-by-the-Sea, California by Ralph Bell.

 In 1942, the play, The Willow and I, was produced with Martha Scott and Gregory Peck in the starring roles.
 Before its first night, Patrick had volunteered for the American Field Service providing medical services in support of the British Army fighting World War II.
 He served with Montgomery's Eighth Army in Egypt and subsequently saw action in India and Burma where the ideas for his next play The Hasty Heart were germinated.
 Patrick completed the play on the ship that returned him to the U.S. after the war, and it proved a great commercial success, being adapted for the screen in 1949, with Ronald Reagan as the star and for TV in 1983.